Thomas C. Kohler

 Prof. Kohler has lectured and published widely in the United States, Europe and Japan.
 In addition to an extensive body of publications on labor and employment law issues, and in comparative law, he has written on personhood, mediating institutions and other issues in social and political theory, as well as on issues in Catholic social thought.
 He is only the second American to have been invited to present both the annual Hugo Sinzheimer Memorial Lecture (Univ. of Frankfurt Faculty of Law) and the Japan International Labor Law Foundation Distinguished Lectures (University of Tokyo Faculty of Law).
 And he has twice been invited to address the biennial meeting of the Deutscher Juristentag (the Association of German Jurists).

 Recent activities include: lectures in the series, Göttingen Lectures in Foreign and International Labor Law (Law Faculty of the University of Göttingen); at the Law Faculty of the University of Jena; and at the Hugo Sinzheimer Institut in Frankfurt.
-Recent articles include Comparative Law in a Time of Globalization: Some Reflections, 52 Duquesne L. Rev. (forthcoming, 2014); Konrad Adenauer’s Christian Vision, in First Things (tracing the roots of the German social market ideas) (forthcoming, 2014), and Neutralität des Arbeitgebers im US-amerikanischem Arbeitsrecht?, in Arbeit und Recht, 60.4.
-Prof. Kohler is currently working on a book entitled Solidarity Forever: the Story and Significance of an Idea (forthcoming, Yale University Press).
+Recent articles include Comparative Law in a Time of Globalization: Some Reflections, 52 Duquesne L. Rev. (forthcoming, 2014); Konrad Adenauer’s Christian Vision, First Things (tracing the roots of the German social market ideas) (forthcoming, 2014), and Neutralität des Arbeitgebers im US-amerikanischem Arbeitsrecht?, in Arbeit und Recht., 60.4.
+Prof. Kohler is currently working on a book entitled, Solidarity Forever: the Story and Significance of an Idea (forthcoming, Yale University Press).

 Prof. Kohler is a member of the American Law Institute, a Fellow of the American Bar Foundation, and a member of the Association of German Jurists (Deutscher Juristentag).